-Below is the list of keywords or concepts you may find it useful when reading about public transport in Germany.
+Below is the list of keywords or concepts you may find useful when reading about public transport in Germany.

-Except for ICE/ICs which is a German high-speed train for long-distance travel, the rest is used for regional transport.
+Except for ICE/ICs, a German high-speed train for long-distance travel, the rest is used for regional transport.

-The abbreviation for it is DB, whenever you see the DB sign in red, it literally infers the main train station (German: Hauptbahnhof or Hbf).
+The abbreviation for it is DB, and whenever you see the DB sign in red, it infers the central train station (German: Hauptbahnhof or Hbf).

-Each region will have a different association and the fare is therefore subject to change between regions.
+Each region will have a different association, and the fare is subject to change between regions.

-Usually, there are 3 zones in a city and most tourist attractions located in the first two zones whereas the airport is sometimes in the outermost zone.
+Usually, there are 3 zones in a city, and most tourist attractions are located in the first two zones, whereas the airport is sometimes in the outermost zone.

 Tips to check ticket price in Germany

-Also, you may google the keyword “Name of city/region” + “Verkehrsverbund” and see its site with the English language.
-You can download the map of all the lines or get it for free at the DB Info counter at the main train station.
+Also, you may google the keyword “Name of city/region” + “Verkehrsverbund” and see its site in the English language.
+You can download the map of all the lines or get it free at the DB Info counter at the central train station.

 There are many options for you to buy a ticket in Germany:

-At the DB Info counter at the station: you will receive assistance to buy the tickets and of course you have to pay for the service.
+- At the DB Info counter at the station: you will receive assistance to buy the tickets, and of course, you have to pay for the service.

-DB website or app: you can buy tickets operated by DB (regional trains, S-Bahn, ICE/ICs).
+- DB website or app: you can buy tickets operated by DB (regional trains, S-Bahn, ICE/ICs).

-The website or app of local transport association: you can buy local tickets (tram/bus/U-Bahn) here.
+- The website or app of local transport association: you can buy local tickets (tram/bus/U-Bahn) here.

-The way the German display on the machine is really straightforward so you will not be confused in any way.
-In case you still find it hard then ask anyone for help or reach the DB Info counter.
+The way the German display on the machine is straightforward, so you will not be confused in any way.
+If you still find it hard, ask anyone for help or reach the DB Info counter.

 3. Ticket for local transport in Germany

-There are many types of tickets depending on the region but in general, you should know only three common types of them:
+There are many types of tickets depending on the region, but in general, you should know only three common types of them:

 a) Single Ticket (EinzelTicket)